Setting up Google Tag Manager to Track Events

 Google Tag Manager can be used to track a lot more actions than just user clicks, but we covered a lot already, so that’s for another day.

-If everything looks OK, you are ready to set up the Event Goals in Google.
+If everything looks OK, you are ready to read our next post and learn how to set up the Event Goals in Google Analytics.